 Can I make this casserole in a crockpot?

-You can easily make sweet corn casserole in a crockpot or slow cooker instead of baking it in the oven!
+You can easily make sweet corn pudding casserole in a crockpot or slow cooker instead of baking it in the oven!

 To prepare crockpot corn casserole